Kurup (film): Plot

 The next day, an Ambassador car is found apparently involved in an accident and burnt badly next to a paddy field.
 A charred and killed person is found in the driver's seat.
 The police team headed by DYSP Krishnadas arrives and starts investigating.
 The car is identified to be that of Kurup.
 However, Das spots match, gloves and footsteps at the site, thereby confirming that it wasn't an accident but a murder.
 Das questions Pillechan which makes him suspicious of the latter.
 Das finds out burnt marks in Pillechan's body and takes him into custody.
-In custody, Pillechan admits that he had murdered Kurup due to a long-standing rivalry.
+In custody, Pillechan admits that he had murdered Kurup.